rsms/co/README.md

-# xlang
+# The Co programming lanugage

-A programming language targeting the web platform.
+A programming language and compiler.

 Building:
 - Setup: `yarn` (or `npm install` if you are using NPM)